gabenotgave/PagodaProbeWeb/README.md

 This repository contains the source code for the PagodaProbe Web application, the official frontend for the [PagodaProbe API](https://github.com/gabenotgave/PagodaProbeApi).
 This single-page application (SPA) provides a user-friendly interface for searching and viewing public records data.

-The application is built with React and Vite, using TypeScript for type safety and Bootstrap for styling.
+The application is built with React and Vite, using JavaScript and Bootstrap for styling.

 ---